WPHS-App-Developers/Arcade-Game/README.md

 ---
 To properly uninstall Legend of Arondight, run the included uninstaller file (`LoAUninstall.exe`).
 The file will uninstall your copy of the game.
-Alternatiely, if the source code was downloaded, the game can be deleted or moved to the recycle bin.
+Alternatively, if the source code was downloaded, the game can be deleted or moved to the recycle bin.